 Traditionally, beef or lamb is used as the meat in the stuffing.
 You can even mix both if you would like.
 You can use fresh or leftover pita for this too.
-I love to stuff my arayes to medium thickness, but you can over or under stuff as well.
-It is totally a preference!
+I love to stuff my arayes to medium thickness, but you can also over or under stuff.
+It is a preference!

 Simple steps on how to make Arayes: